Starvation: Prevention

 Supporting farmers in areas of food insecurity through such measures as free or subsidized fertilizers and seeds increases food harvest and reduces food prices.

+Starvation is commonly used as a method of warfare, however, it has been outlawed and is now a crime.
+Notable incidents in history include the blockade of Germany, blockade of Biafra, and the ongoing blockade of Gaza.

 Treatment

 Patients that suffer from starvation can be treated, but this must be done cautiously to avoid refeeding syndrome.
 Rest and warmth must be provided and maintained.
 Food can be given gradually in small quantities.
 The quantity of food can be increased over time.
 Proteins may be administered intravenously to raise the level of serum proteins.
 For worse situations, hospice care and opioid medications can be used.

 Organizations

 Many organizations have been highly effective at reducing starvation in different regions.
 Aid agencies give direct assistance to individuals, while political organizations pressure political leaders to enact more macro-scale policies that will reduce famine and provide aid.

 Statistics

 According to estimates by the Food and Agriculture Organization, between 720 and 811 million people were affected by hunger globally in 2020.
 This was a decrease from estimated 925 million in 2010 and roughly 1 billion in 2009.
 In 2007, 923 million people were reported as being undernourished, an increase of 80 million since 1990–92.

 An estimated 820 million people did not have enough to eat in 2018, up from 811 million in the previous year, which is the third year of increase in a row.

 As the definitions of starving and malnourished people are different, the number of starving people is different from that of malnourished.
 Generally, far fewer people are starving than are malnourished.

 The proportion of malnourished and starving people in the world has been more or less continually decreasing for at least several centuries.
 This is due to an increasing supply of food and to overall gains in economic efficiency.
 In 40 years, the proportion of malnourished people in the developing world has been more than halved.
 The proportion of starving people has decreased even faster.